 Understanding Our Services

-While we will endeavour to help find a suitable appointment time, we do not operate on an emergency or on-call basis.
-If your pet’s condition has deteriorated suddenly, you may need to contact your regular veterinarian or Animal Referral and Emergency Centre on (02) 4957 7106.
+We will do what we can to help find a suitable appointment time even at short notice.
+However, if your pet’s condition has deteriorated suddenly, you may need to contact your regular veterinarian or Animal Referral and Emergency Centre on (02) 4957 7106.

 We know that making decisions around end-of-life care for your beloved pet can be incredibly difficult.
 You might feel ready to talk, or you might find that typing feels a little easier right now—and that’s completely okay.